rm-hull/colorforth/jc2007/dont_readme.txt

 patch the binaries but they have other incompatibilities with my available systems too.

+nothing similar to a bss segment, which is zeroed at boot and then used for variables and string space. having and using something like this would reduce the incidence of the "cylinder" bug, which skips loading the second cylinder on every colorforth binary i've found on the web. what happens is that the image contains a 1 in the 'cylinder' location; this 1 overwrites the 0 that the bootloader had, when cylinder 0 loads over the running code. then the cylinder variable is incremented from 1 to 2, skipping cylinder 1, the second cylinder. this wouldn't be so bad except that's the cylinder that starts at block 18, which has the bulk of Forth source on it.

 coding in machine language. ugh.
 BIG step backwards.if no cF assembler yet, code the core words in the kernel using a good (open source or free) assembler. it's not cheating, really. if you want to later, write an assembler in cF to